fluescher/cascld-kubernetes/04-networking-ingress/readme.md

 # Networking: Ingress

 In all previous excercies we accessed our cluster from within the cluster.
 To receive traffic from outside, we somehow need to get it in.
 Kubernetes supports different [ingress controllers](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers).

 We use the Nginx Ingress Controller.
 It's installation is easy when using minikube.
 But before we installed it, let's check what happens if we call our minikube node:

 Get the IP:

 `minikube ip`

 and then try to access that ip:

 `curl -i <ip>`

 Now lets install our ingress controller:

 `minikube addons enable ingress`

+This creates new pods.
+Wait until alle pods are running.

+`kubectl get pods --all-namespaces`

 Access the node again:

 `curl -i <ip>`

 - What changed?
 - What was deployed on your cluster?
 Check all running pods in your cluster: `kubectl get --all-namespaces pods`
 - Where does the answer for your HTTP GET come from?

 ## Create an ingress resource

 Let's add a route to our auction backend: